mvdkleijn/tinymce/readme.txt

-== TinyMCE plugin for Frog ==
+== TinyMCE plugin for Wolf CMS ==

-This plugin was created by Martijn van der Kleijn (www.vanderkleijn.net) for Frog CMS (www.madebyfrog.com).
+This plugin was created by Martijn van der Kleijn (www.vanderkleijn.net) for Wolf CMS (www.wolfcms.org).
 The plugin uses an un-altered, stock TinyMCE download which can be found in the tinymce subdirectory of the plugin.

 For TinyMCE itself, see http://tinymce.moxiecode.com